Oracle, VMware agree to deal on cloud technology, technical support

-SAN FRANCISCO (Reuters) - Oracle Corp and VMware Inc on Monday announced a deal designed to resolve years of tension over how Oracle handles technical support for VMware users and make it easier for them to move to Oracle’s cloud computing service.
+SAN FRANCISCO, Sept 16 (Reuters) - Oracle Corp and VMware Inc on Monday announced a deal designed to resolve years of tension over how Oracle handles technical support for VMware users and make it easier for them to move to Oracle’s cloud computing service.

 Oracle is competing against Amazon.com Inc and Microsoft Corp to offer cloud services, where businesses use Oracle’s data centers to handle their computing needs.
 In recent years, cloud providers have worked to woo large businesses that still run their own data centers to move some or all of that work to the cloud.